Hippocampome-Org/hco_dev_docs/docs/pattern_comp_sep/overview.md

 Pattern Completion and Separation
 =================================

-This documentation will provide further information about use and development with simulation software on pattern completion and separation in brain subregion CA3.
+This documentation provides further information about use of and development with simulation software on pattern completion and separation in brain subregion CA3.

 ## Article